This article will buck the trend about Facebook Ads for real estate.

 And the higher the friction, the lower the lead conversion rate, and vice versa.

-So, it’s no wonder that many CRO sources recommend reducing this friction to increase the number of leads generated.
+So, it’s no wonder many CRO sources recommend reducing this friction to increase the generated leads.

 What happens when you use Facebook’s lead or the automatic messenger lead capture campaigns where users can fill out a form with just one click and instantly be converted into your lead, never leaving the platform?